-MUS 114, 115 (2) (2) Applied Piano.
+MUS 114, 115 (2) (2) Applied Major Piano.
 Prerequisite: Freshman standing on piano auditions.
 All major and minor scales and arpeggios, technical exercises, selections from Mikrokosmos and selected repertoire from Baroque, Classical, Romantic and Contemporary periods.

 MUSD 114, 115 (1) (1) Applied Secondary Piano.
 For all vocal and instrumental students.
 Emphasis on scales, chords, sight-reading, improvised accompaniments to melodies and transposition.
-Must be enrolled in MUS 111.